gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir add_domain $APP_NAME www.example.com

+If you have version 0.27.0 or later of the CLI, you'll be given instructions on what to do next.
+If not, run :bash:`gigalixir domains $APP_NAME` and use the :bash:`cname` value to point your domain at.

 This will do a few things.
 It registers your fully qualified domain name in the load balancer so that it knows to direct traffic to your containers.
 It also sets up SSL/TLS encryption for you.
 For more information on how SSL/TLS works, see :ref:`how-tls-works`.

 If your DNS provider does not allow CNAME, which is common for naked/root domains, and you are using the gcp us-central1 region, you can also use an A record.
 Use the IP address 104.198.47.241.
 For AWS, unfortunately, you have to use a CNAME so the only option is to change DNS providers.